Ghaida-jaaisa/NetworkProgramming2024/README.md

 ## ReadFileContent
 ### Task: Read two files names from the console , then the application should open the two files & read their content  & store the content of the files in a new file

+## CalculateSummationFromFilesUsingThread
+### Using_CALLBACK
+The program have to calculate the summation of numbers stored in file , each working thread  have to calcualte the summation from different file , all process are doing at  the same time